-If you’re not already familiar, BIOS (Basic Input/Output System) is a ROM chip that is found on all computer motherboards.
-It is used to allow the user to set up their computer at the simplest level, meaning that the operating system does not need to be loaded up.
-These BIO chips contain instructions for how the computer should work, including switching on and off, loading operating systems, and identifying problems.
+If you’re not already familiar, the BIOS (Basic Input/Output System) is a ROM chip found on all computer motherboards.
+It allows the user to set up their computer at the simplest level, meaning that the operating system doesn’t need to be loaded up.
+These BIOS chips contain instructions on how the computer should operate, including switching on and off, loading operating systems, and identifying problems.

 The BIOS chip and system can be used to activate overclocking on your OC Genie-equipped motherboard.

-The most common way for accessing the BIOS is during bootup.
-The combination of keys that need to be pressed and held right on boot up depends on your computer, but in many instances it will be F2 or F11 on the keyboard.
-If you hold down these keys during your boot up, your Windows operating system will not boot and instead you will be faced with a black screen with white or green text.
+The most common method for accessing the BIOS is during bootup.
+The key combination that needs to be pressed and held directly upon bootup depends on your computer, but in many cases, it will be either F2 or F11 on the keyboard.
+If you hold down these keys during bootup, your Windows operating system will not start.
+Instead, you will be faced with a black screen displaying white or green text.

 Once you’re in the BIOS, you will see the OC Genie option, where you will be able to switch it on and tweak with some settings.

-It’s important to remember that the BIOS will automatically set your clock speed to a safe level and at a sufficient and sensible voltage.
+It’s important to remember that the BIOS will automatically set your clock speed to a safe level, at a sufficient and sensible voltage.
 If you are planning on tweaking your clock speeds beyond the basic settings, it’s important you know what you’re doing.
-This can be pose a risk to your computer.
-You should be aware, though, that it is not possible using OC Genie to get optimal performance with minimal power consumption – this is a consumer-level option for people who enjoy gaming and other power-hungry apps.
+This can pose a risk to your computer.
+You should be aware, though, that it is not possible to get optimal performance with minimal power consumption using OC Genie – this is a consumer-level option for people who enjoy gaming and other power-hungry apps.

 What’s the Risk?